 It looked very similar to the seasoning that I had used before on barbecue chicken, so I combined the two and created my version of spice rubbed salmon.
 It is super easy to make, and has a sweet and spicy flavor that everyone in the family will enjoy.
 I even kept the sides really simple, steamed broccoli and baked sweet potatoes…..YUM!

-How to make Spice Rubbed Salmon:
+How to make Broiled Spice Rubbed Salmon:

 Mix spices together in a small bowl, set aside.
 Turn on oven broiler.

 Place salmon on a parchment paper or foil lined baking sheet and drizzle with olive oil.

 Sprinkle spice mixture over salmon and gently rub into flesh.

 Place under broiler for 5 to 6 minutes until caramelized and golden brown.
 KEEP an eye on it, it will burn quickly if you are not careful!

 Remove from oven, slice to separate the filets, and serve as is or topped with papaya mango salsa.